-While it may be great for a few specialized applications like medical stents, keep your expectations modest: it is too slow and weak for most purposes.
-Moreover, it's very inefficient if you use electrical current to heat it.
+While it may be great for a few specialized applications like medical stents, keep your expectations modest: it is too slow and rarely strong enough for most purposes.
+Moreover, it's very inefficient if you use electrical current to heat it, and will quickly deplete your batteries.
 Motors or solenoids are typically a much better bet if you want electrically controlled motion.
 Hobby servos are cheap and easily controlled with an Arduino or similar microcontroller.

-Also, Nitinol gets burning hot if you don't carefully control current, so for anything touchable or fabric that is not great.
-Plus it will rip through your batteries so for wearables it's pretty much completely the wrong technology.
+Also, Nitinol gets burning hot if you don't carefully control current, so for anything wearable or touchable, that is not great.
+Given the high battery consumption, it seems not well suited for wearables.

 I haven't seen anything more compelling than the "butterfly" demo, but some people are putting wires in parallel for more force (if not efficiency or speed), see these actuators from Sparkfun.
 Let's face it: if it was as amazing as it looks, we would see it everywhere small actuators are needed, and we don't.